d-bl/GroundForge-help/docs/Icons.md

 shows additional symbols used in legacy patterns.

 ![3x3](/GroundForge/images/swatches.png) **Stitch enumeration**
-Click the icon for an enumeration of used stitches and their color(s).
+This icon lets you toggle between showing/hiding an enumeration of used stitches and their color(s).
-Droste diagrams produce plain text with a single color per stitch.
-The result is an SVG download (see below) in case of the 4 color system.
+The button is only available on the crowded deprecated page.

 ![2x2](/GroundForge/images/to-color-rules.png) **Color code rules**
 This icon leads to the rules for a color code with up to [four colors per stitch](color-rules).